Chocolate toxicity calculator – quick reference in case of emergency

 The same compounds that cause euphoria in humans can lead to vomiting, diarrhea, and worse for dogs.

-It’s important to understand that darker chocolate contains higher concentrations of theobromine than lighter chocolates.
+It’s important to understand that darker chocolate contains higher concentrations of Theobromine than lighter chocolates.

 Given this, it’s obviously best to keep any chocolate away from dogs of any size.
 We list chocolate very high among the 9 most dangerous foods for dogs.

 When cooking for holidays such as Easter, Thanksgiving, and Christmas, when those dark chocolate cooking squares are used, extra caution must be taken to keep that chocolate out of reach of dogs.
-If chocolate chips are spilled on the floor when you’re cooking those delicious cookies, don’t let Fido clean up the mess.
-Get every single chip up.

-Although darker chocolate is more dangerous, it’s important to note that even white chocolate contains theobromine, so dogs should not eat it.
+Although darker chocolate is more dangerous, it’s important to note that even white chocolate contains Theobromine, so dogs should not eat it.

 Theobromine is easily digested and metabolized by humans, but dogs’ metabolism, where this is concerned, is much slower.
 Consequently, the toxic effects have more time to build up.
-They can cause vomiting and diarrhea quickly and often result in what has been called a “theobromine high”, where the dog exhibits severe hyperactivity.

 This is often attributed (incorrectly) to a sugar high.